Migration to Australia hits decade low, seen as boost for prime minister

 The fall will benefit Prime Minister Malcolm Turnbull, who has seen right-wing lawmakers such as Pauline Hanson win favour with voters after linking rising immigration to record house prices, denting support for the government.

-The tougher oversight meant that just under 163,000 people were approved for migration between July 1 last year and June 30, said Dutton, the minister of home affairs, a fall of 10 percent from the previous 12 months, and the lowest in 10 years.
+The tougher oversight meant that just under 163,000 people were approved for migration between Jul 1 last year and June 30, said Dutton, the minister of home affairs, a fall of 10 per cent from the previous 12 months, and the lowest in 10 years.

 "We are looking more closely at the applications that are made, making sure that we're bringing the best migrants possible into our country," Dutton told Australia's Channel 9.